emojized/ace-c9-editor/README.md

 # ace-c9-editor
-Its a replacement of the WordPress / ClassicPress Code Editor
-# ace-c9-editor

 ## Description
 The ace-c9-editor is a modern replacement for the traditional WordPress / ClassicPress Code Editor.
 It leverages the power of the Ace Editor, which is widely recognized for its performance and feature-rich capabilities in code editing.
 This plugin integrates seamlessly with WordPress or ClassicPress, providing an enhanced user experience for developers and content managers.